 What Is a Teaser Rate?

-• Designed to lure borrowers into a certain loan program
+- Designed to lure borrowers into a certain loan program or home purchase

-A common example is the 5/1 ARM, which comes with a teaser rate for the first five years of the mortgage term before becoming an annually adjustable-rate mortgage.
+A common example is the 5/1 ARM, which comes with a teaser rate for the first five years of the mortgage term before becoming an annually adjustable-rate mortgage (ARM).

-During those five years, you’re essentially getting a “discount” for taking on the risk of a loan that will eventually become adjustable.
+During those initial five years, you receive a “discount” for bearing the risk of a loan that will eventually become adjustable for the remaining 25 years.

-Many home equity lines also come with teaser rate specials, such as 1% below prime for the first three months, or prime minus 2% for the first six months.
+Many home equity lines also come with teaser rate specials, such as 1% below prime for the first year, or prime minus 2% for the first six months.

 These teaser rates are limited in the length of time that they’re offered, but are not considered negative amortization, despite being offered below the actual interest rate.

-This contrasts the 1% start rate commonly found on option arms, which aren’t really teaser rates at all.
+This contrasts the 1% start rate commonly found on those old option arms, which aren’t really teaser rates at all.

 With an option arm, you’re essentially making a payment that doesn’t satisfy the total amount of interest due each month, which leads to that interest being tacked onto the principal balance.